LykourgosS/iris-ml-model-microservice/README.md

 ## Usage

-Once the server is running (via Docker or virtual environment), you can interact with the API `http://localhost:8000`, as mentioned above.
+Once the server is running (via Docker or virtual environment), you can interact with the API at `http://localhost:8000`, as mentioned above.

 ## API Endpoints